Raiszo/scheme-my-little-schemer/README.md

 # scheme-my-little-schemer
 Repository for the most awesome book about lisp

-## soon to be translated to clojure
+## To be translated to clojure soon
 Since clojure is a lisp it can be done

 ![cover](/img/readimg.jpg)